hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 `Plug.`: if your project extends plug, then its modules should be called `PlugExtension` instead of `Plug.Extension`.

+### Organizations

+#### Can I publish public packages to an organization?

+Not yet, this feature is currently being developed.
+You will be able to publish public packages through your organization and manage permissions the same way you do for private packages.
+Keep in mind that in contrast to private packages your public organization packages will be published to the global namespace like all other public packages.

+#### Are self-hosted or "enterprise" solutions available?

+No, but we are currently gauging in the interest in this feature, please contact [support@hex.pm](mailto:support@hex.pm) if you are interested.

 ### Billing

 #### How are organizations billed?